EdwardX29/MusicMeta_DataAnalysis/README.md

 ### Elements of Pop [Findings](https://github.com/EdwardX29/MusicMeta_DataAnalysis/tree/main/Findings/musicalAspects) [Spotify]
 Which elements of pop music remained the same throughout the years?

+Analysing these musical features of over 7000 songs (roughly 3000 from the 2000s and 4000 from the 2010s) yielded both significant and insignificant results according to my Two Sample T-Test.

+Acousticness, Danceability, Loudness, and Tempo all saw a significant difference according to the T-Tests, suggesting that there has been a significant evolution in musical elements between the 2000s and 2010s.

+However, what is more interesting is that Instrumentalness did not see any significant changes.
+This is somewhat surprising since instrumentation and song production has seen an dramatic uptick according to researchers.
+This perhaps could be explained by the fact that vocals in pop music are still used predominantly over instrumentation.

+> An exhaustive analysis of more musical features can be found in this [Notebook](https://github.com/EdwardX29/MusicMeta_DataAnalysis/blob/main/Findings/musicalAspects/analysis.ipynb)

 ### Collaboration [Findings](https://github.com/EdwardX29/MusicMeta_DataAnalysis/tree/main/Findings/features) [Billboard]
 How has the role of collaboration changed between these two decades?